Motoki878/Network-Quantifications/README.md

 ------------------
    # Reference
    If you use this code, cite this following article:

-   Kajiwara et al. (2021) PLOS Computational Biology.
+   Kajiwara et al. (2021) under review.